Key Stage1 and Key Stage 2

 Speaking and Listening is integrated into every aspect of school life.
 The students are always encouraged to speak in English.
 They have opportunities to perform in class assemblies to a wide audience, which also encourages listening skills.

 Key Stage 1 also have a large focus on Jolly Phonics and learning letter sounds and blends to help with spelling, writing and reading.
+Children participate in daily phonics lessons to help with their phonetic understanding.

 The main mathematical topics covered within each year group include: